Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-We identify eight recurring paradigms, shown in across Figures~\ref{fig:vwm_architectures},~\ref{fig:emb_architectures}, and~\ref{fig:collab_architectures}, that span the spectrum from purely discriminative action selection to full generative world simulation to World Models that solely represent the world.
-At one extreme, Vision-Language-Action models (VLAs) such as $\pi_{0}$~\cite{intelligence2025pi_} or ling-bot VLA~\cite{wu2026pragmatic}, or other VLA methods that map observations directly to actions through a VLM backbone augmented with a flow-matching action expert, bypassing explicit future-state prediction entirely--therefore lacking an ability to hypothetically reason or \textbf{\textit{imagine}}~\cite{zhuns,destrade2025value,jiang2025irl,lin2025vote,sun2026vla,liu2026mmada}.
-At the other extreme, some World Models only represent the world~\cite{vo2024ti}, and use a separate value~\cite{destrade2025value} or policy models for action or future state generation~\cite{cosmos-predict1,li2026causal}.
+We identify eight recurring design paradigms for how world model reasoning occurs, shown in across Figures~\ref{fig:vwm_architecturesa} to~\ref{fig:collab_architectures}, that span the spectrum from purely discriminative action selection to full generative world simulation.
+At one extreme lie Vision-Language-Action models (VLAs), such as $\pi_{0.5}$~\cite{intelligence2025pi_}, LingBot-VLA~\cite{wu2026pragmatic}, and other VLA methods that map observations directly to actions through a VLM backbone augmented with a flow-matching action expert~\cite{hu2026ar}, bypassing explicit future-state prediction entirely~\cite{zhuns,destrade2025value,jiang2025irl,lin2025vote,sun2026vla,liu2026mmada}.
+At the other extreme, some world models only represent the world~\cite{vo2024ti}, and use a separate value~\cite{destrade2025value} or policy models for action or future state generation~\cite{cosmos-predict1,li2026causal}.
 These World Action Models leverage training data and are not conditioned on any action.
-This decoupling representation and action generation grants maximum flexibility in imagination but introduces a two-system overhead where errors in world prediction and errors in action selection compound independently.
-World Action Models~\cite{ye2026world,li2026causal,ye2026gigaworld} tend to be more robust and work better with longer, and noisier time horizons.
-Additionally, both autoregressive transformer~\cite{chen2024drivinggpt,zhan2024exploring,Liu_Kong_Zhao_Yang_Shen_Tang_Yuan_Niu_Zhang_Lin_Huang_Wang_2025,zhan-etal-2024-rethinking-token,zhuang2025video} and diffusion methods are encountered~\cite{zhang2025epona,yu2024fastervd,huang2025ladi,zhan2024fast,shen2024lazydit,zhu2025astra,selfforcing}.
-Motus claims to be a unified World Model because it successfully unites generating latent action, future video states, and agent actions~\cite{bi2025motus}.
+This decoupling of representation and action generation grants maximum flexibility in imagination but introduces a two-system overhead, in which errors in world prediction and errors in action selection compound independently.
+World Action Models~\cite{ye2026world,li2026causal,ye2026gigaworld} tend to be more robust and work better with longer and noisier time horizons.
+Additional methods include autoregressive transformer~\cite{chen2025drivinggpt,zhan2024exploring,liu2025toward,zhan2024rethinking,zhuang2025video} and diffusion models~\cite{zhang2025epona,yu2024fastervd,huang2025ladi,zhan2024fast,shen2024lazydit,zhu2025astra,selfforcing}.
+Motus claims to be a unified world model because it successfully unites generating latent action, future video states, and agent actions~\cite{bi2026motus}.